 5. Cayenne pepper

 Fans of spicy food will love this one.
 The capsaicin found in cayenne pepper has been shown to naturally relieve pain in the muscles of patients with rheumatoid arthritis and fibromyalgia.
-Add some cayenne pepper to your food, take a supplement, or apply a capsaicin cream directly to the affected muscles.
+In addition, feel free to add some cayenne pepper to your food.
+Take a supplement, or apply a capsaicin cream directly to the affected muscles until blended.

 4. Chiropractic adjustments